 Pointe of Argentenay, Ile d'Orleans (Photo by Claude Duchaîne)

-Argentenay Point (Pointe Argentenay), a magnificent piece of land covering more than 30 hectares (74 acres), is located on the east end of the île d’Orléans.
+Argentenay Point (Pointe Argentenay), a magnificent piece of land covering 40 hectares (99 acres), is located on the east end of the île d’Orléans.
 The 14-hectare riverside property, protected by NCC, affords one of the nicest views of the Saint Lawrence River.